telerik/kendo-ui-core/docs/dataviz/diagram/editing.md

 		  toY: {
 		    // The 'ToY' server-side field is mapped to the 'toY' client-side field
 		    from: "ToY", type: "number"
+		  },
+		  fromConnector: {
+		    // The 'FromConnector' server-side field is mapped to the 'fromConnector' client-side field
+		    from: "FromConnector", type: "string"
+		  },
+		  toConnector: {
+		    // The 'ToConnector' server-side field is mapped to the 'toConnector' client-side field
+		    from: "ToConnector", type: "string"
 		  }
 		}
 	  }